FOR EVERY JEWISH TEEN, ANYWHERE AND EVERYWHERE

 Make the Invitation Memorable

 Set up in a park or by a food truck, and invite folks to drop by to say hello and ask questions about BBYO—where you can distribute invitations to Kickoff and other goodies.

-Have a special swag item for every teen—especially for those prospects or new members who never got their first piece of swag this spring.
+Have a special swag item for every teen.
 Encourage them to wear it to Kickoff.
 Have staff or advisors drop off swag packs at doors, or coordinate pick-ups from a central location.

-Send snail mail or care packages with Kickoff supplies and treats in advance to prospects.
+Send packages with Kickoff supplies and treats in advance to prospects.

 Have a celebrity invite prospects and members to Kickoff via Cameo (or surprise drop a message during the event itself).

-Build excitement during registration with an Instagram Live—promise live incentives to meet goals.
+Build excitement during registration with an Instagram Live.

 When breaking down into groups, assign teens to smaller groups with individuals outside their best friend group.

-Every prospect has a host to take them through the experience.
+Every prospect should have a member host to take them through the experience.